ecmwf-training/c3s-training-submodule-sat-obs-atmos-physics/intro.md

 ![logo](./img/erb-clara-climatologies.png)

-### Analysis of the CERES Earth Radiation Budget Product
+### Analysis of the CERES Earth radiation budget product

 This notebook-tutorial provides an introduction to the use of the Cloud and Earth's Radiant Energy System (CERES) Energy Balanced and Filled (EBAF) Earth's Radiation Budget ([ERB](https://cds.climate.copernicus.eu/cdsapp#!/dataset/satellite-earth-radiation-budget?tab=overview)) data record